-4. Close the back panel gate and lock it in place by turning the black swivel to the vertical, locked position as indicated on the silk screen.
-(See the figure at the top of this section.)
+4. Close the back panel gate and lock it in place by turning the black swivel to the vertical, locked position as indicated on the silk screen (See Figure 6.12.1).

 5. Attached the left side of the hinged panel to the rack with the screws provided.